mikastamm/text-to-audiobook/readme.md

 text files placed into the `2-annotated-text` in the following format.

 >`This will be spoken by the narrator that is set in the configuration.yml`
+>
 >`<speaker voice="af_heart">This text will be spoken by a af_heart</speaker>`
+>
 >`<pause duration='long'> This will be spoken after a long pause `
+>
 >`<pause duration='short'> This will be spoken after a short pause`

 ## Adding New Voices

+The project already includes some zonos speakers.
+However, since only short reference audios, generated from major tts provider are included, their quality is not as high as it could be.

+Using real recorded audio from a professional speaker in a good quality of a length from 30 to 60 seconds results in much better outputs.

 ### Zonos